Commission for Women Members attend Strategic Planning Session September 2017

 Elisa Cafferata, Term 7/1/2016 - 6/30/2019

-She is currently the President & CEO of Nevada Advocates for Planned Parenthood Affiliates, where she handles education, policy and election work for the Planned Parenthood health centers in Nevada.
+For the last decade, she was Director of Government Relations with Nevada Advocates for Planned Parenthood Affiliates, where she handled education and policy work for Planned Parenthood's Nevada health centers.

 Durette Candito, Term 12/16/2015 - 6/30/2018